earthobservations/wetterdienst/docs/pages/cli.rst

           --persist                     Save and restore data to filesystem w/o going to the network --date=<date>                 Date for filtering data.
 Can be either a single date(time) or an ISO-8601 time interval, see https://en.wikipedia.org/wiki/ISO_8601#Time_intervals.
+          --sql=<sql>                   SQL query to apply to DataFrame.
           --format=<format>             Output format.
 [Default: json]
+          --target=<target>             Output target for storing data into different data sinks.
           --version                     Show version information
           --debug                       Enable debug messages
           -h --help                     Show this screen